YunoHost-Apps/yellow_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-Yellow is a CMS (Content management system) designed to make the creation of a website ultra-simple and easy to use.
+Datenstrom Yellow is a CMS (Content management system) designed to make the creation of a website ultra-simple and easy to use.
 Yellow does not require a database.

 **Shipped version:** 0.8.16